 UPDATE: 5.17pm: Just Cause publisher Square Enix has issued us the following statement regarding the Just Cause 3 domain registration:

-Swedish developer Avalanche Studios has told Eurogamer Just Cause is "perfect" for the next Xbox and PlayStation 4.
+Back in April 2012 Sundberg told Eurogamer that Just Cause was "perfect" for Xbox One and PlayStation 4.